 that stops the flow of blood to the brain or causes bleeding in the brain.

 What Causes Strokes?

-in kids and teens are more varied.
+stroke in children are more varied.

 Ischemic strokes are the most common type in children.
 They're usually related